 LS 501 | Information in Communities | 3 |

 Students may take many pathways to the completion of the MLIS program and should work in conjunction with their assigned academic advisors in the construction of their program.
 Class A School Library-Media Certification or Archival Studies Concentration may be pursued.
-In addition, there are informal areas of emphasis offered in Academic Libraries, Digital Stewardship, Information Literacy, Public Libraries, Special Libraries, Social Justice & Inclusivity, and Youth Services.
+In addition, there are informal areas of emphasis offered in Academic Libraries, Digital Stewardship, Information Literacy, Information Organization and Retrieval, Information Science, Public Libraries, Social Justice & Inclusivity, Youth Services, and Collections, Communities & the Physical Book.
+Courses listed in these areas are suggested (not required).
+Students should consult with their academic advisor to design their unique course of study to meet individualized learning and career needs.

 Areas of Emphasis